yellobyte/ESP32-Webradio-PlusDLNA/README.md

 ## :relaxed: Postscript:

+Maybe this project can inspire one or two owners of old HiFi equipment to give their devices a second chance instead of tossing them into the scrap metal container.
+I spent a lot of time and efforts doing this project and wouldn't want to miss a second of it for I had lots of fun and learned much as well.

-If you have questions or suggestions, feel free to contact me.
+If you have questions, miss some information or have suggestions, feel free to contact me.
 However, my response times might be slow.